secu77/ciberreserva/README_EN.md

 |:----------: |
 | Connecting to KAPPA's NamedPipe from OMEGA's Beacon |

-Once the link to the NamedPipe is made, you will receive a Beacon as "NT AUTHORITY SYSTEM" in KAPPA.
+Once the link to the NamedPipe is made, you will receive a Beacon as `NT AUTHORITY\SYSTEM` in KAPPA.

 | ![Image 46](images/46.png) |
 |:----------: |
 | Receiving Beacon from KAPPA with the user "NT AUTHORITY SYSTEM" |

-With the Beacon of "NT AUTHORITY SYSTEM" on KAPPA, we access the root flag:
+With the Beacon of `NT AUTHORITY\SYSTEM` on KAPPA, we access the root flag:

 | ![Image 138](images/138.png) |
 |:----------: |